 Maintain Quality & Safety

 Quality is not the same as safety.
-A poor-quality food may be safe, such as stale cereal, overripe fruit or soured pasteurized milk.
+A poor-quality food may be safe, such as stale cereal, overripe fruit, or soured pasteurized milk.
 An unsafe food may have good quality in terms of appearance and taste but have a high (unsafe) bacterial count.
-For example, improperly canned food may contain Clostridium botulinum (which causes botulism) thus making it unsafe.
-Or cooked chicken may be placed on a plate that held the raw chicken and become contaminated.
+For example, improperly canned food may contain Clostridium botulinum (which causes botulism), thus making it unsafe.
+Or cooked chicken may be placed on a plate that held the raw chicken and becomes contaminated.
 The goal of home food storage is to provide both safe and high-quality foods.

-Since bacteria frequently get into food through careless food handling, keep everything – hands, pantry, shelves and storage containers – clean.
+Since bacteria can frequently enter into food through careless food handling, keep everything – hands, pantry, shelves, and storage containers – clean.

 To help assure quality, some products have “open dates” on the package.
 Product dating is optional on most products.
 Dates may also be “coded” by the manufacturer and only understood by them.

 Sell-by Date: This is the last recommended day of sale.
 The date allows for home storage and use.
 You will find the date after the statement, “Sell by (a date).”
 Bread and baked goods may have “sell-by dates.”

 Use-by Date: Tells how long the product will retain top quality after you buy it.
 You will find this date after the statement, “Use by.”
 Some packaged goods have “use-by dates.”

 Expiration Date: This is the last day the product should be used or eaten.
 You may find this date after the statement, “Do not use after (date).”
 Yeast and baking powder have “expiration dates.”